Na Péisteanna

 Introduction

 The Péisteanna are monstrous beasts occasionally encountered in the early literary traditions of Ireland, Scotland and the Isle of Man, particularly in those stories concerned with the lives or adventures of famous Medieval saints.
-They are usually presented as subterranean or lake-dwelling creatures, especially on the lake-bed, and the name itself is derived from the Latin word beistia “beast” rather than an indigenous Irish term suggesting an external origin.
+They are usually presented as subterranean or lake-dwelling creatures, especially on the lake-bed, and the name itself is derived from the Latin word beistia “beast” rather than any indigenous term suggesting an external source.

 Origins

-However one shouldn’t discount influences from native mythology, particularly the imagery associated with the Fomhóraigh and stories of various Otherworldly beasts.
+However this does not entirely discount influences from native mythology, particularly the imagery associated with the Fomhóraigh and stories of various Otherworldly beasts.
 Nor the tradition that survived the conversion to Christianity in Ireland and Scotland which placed the “pagan” afterlife or world of the gods beneath the surface of the earth, accessible though ancient burial mounds, caves and lakes.
-From an Indo-European point of view it is worth noting the greater prominence of similar creatures in the cultures of the Germanic and Scandinavian peoples, whether England’s serpentine-dragon Wyrm in Beowulf (also described by the Latin title dracō) or the equally serpent-like Fáfnir from Norway and Iceland.
+In addition from an Indo-European point of view it is worth noting the greater prominence of such creatures in the cultures of the Germanic and Scandinavian peoples, whether England’s serpentine-dragon Wyrm in Beowulf (also described by the Latin title dracō) or the equally serpent-like Fáfnir from Norway and Iceland.
 These supernatural monsters are frequently associated with underground or watery places, though they too – at least in the case of Beowulf’s dragon – may have been influenced by early Christian myth (itself drawing upon Roman, Greek, Hebrew and Middle Eastern lore).

 The Celtic Dragon - more a modern myth than an authentic original